michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

+= 3.4.6 - 10/31/2016 =
+- Fixed a bug with the shortcode that some direct product search arguments were not recognized.

 = 3.4.5 - 10/27/2016 =
 - Fixed an issue that reaches PHP max input vars in the auto-insert definition page on some servers.